Welcome to today's edition of the Rush 24-7 podcast.

 I always love having my instincts and my knowledge confirmed.

-Uh and here is another example.
+And here is another example.

-But many Americans don't believe it, is the next paragraph from Stossel.
+But many Americans don't believe it is the next paragraph from Stossel.

-Senator Hillary Clinton, uh, whom the leading London betting site has as a remarkable one-to-one favorite, mourns the rising inequality of rising pessimism.
+Senator Hillary Clinton, whom the leading London betting site has as a remarkable one-to-one favorite, mourns the rising inequality of rising pessimism.

 No wonder so many of us think life is getting worse, but that's nonsense.